 2. How long does the application process take and how will I know it has been processed?

 Membership applications can take up to 7-14 working days to process, however we endeavour to process them as quickly as possible.
-When your application has been processed, you will recieve a confirmation email allowing you to use your online benefits immediately.
+When your application has been processed, you will receive a confirmation email allowing you to use your online benefits immediately.
 Please check any spam or junk folders.
-If you have not heard from us after six weeks, please contact the Membership team.
+If you have not heard from us after six weeks, please contact the Membership Team.

 3. Can I still apply if I do not live in the UK?